HowProgrammingWorks/Lazy/README.md

-# Lazy
-Lazy Operations and Data Transformations
+# Lazy Operations and Data Transformations